arundhatic/python-challenge/README.md

 Winner: Khan
 -------------------------
-*  In addition, your final script should both print the analysis to the terminal and export a text file with the results
+*  In addition, your final script should both print the analysis to the terminal and export a text file with the results PyBoss

+Import the employee_data.csv file, which currently holds employee records like the below:
+Emp ID,Name,DOB,SSN,State
+214,Sarah Simpson,1985-12-04,282-01-8166,Florida
+15,Samantha Lara,1993-09-08,848-80-7526,Colorado
+411,Stacy Charles,1957-12-20,658-75-8526,Pennsylvania
+* Then convert and export the data to use the following format instead:
+Emp ID,First Name,Last Name,DOB,SSN,State
+214,Sarah,Simpson,12/04/1985,***-**-8166,FL
+15,Samantha,Lara,09/08/1993,***-**-7526,CO
+411,Stacy,Charles,12/20/1957,***-**-8526,PA
+* In summary, the required conversions are as follows: o The Name column should be split into separate First Name and Last Name columns. o The DOB data should be re-written into MM/DD/YYYY format. o The SSN data should be re-written such that the first five numbers are hidden from view. o The State data should be re-written as simple two-letter abbreviations.